SonofPoseidon1982/kivunity/README.md

             android:theme="@android:style/Theme.NoTitleBar.Fullscreen"
             android:hardwareAccelerated="false" />

-In your main.py, use the folowing methods;
+In your main.py, use the following methods;

      Import Kivunity